pgibler/Binance.NET/README.md

 # Binance.NET
-A .NET Standard 2.0+ facade library for the Binanace API.
+A .NET Standard 2.0+ wrapper for the Binance API.

-Built for ease-of-use and extensibility.
+Built for **ease-of-use** and extensibility.

 ## Features